-then the pole cancels out and the inclusion of the extra factor in $a_\pm(k)$ does not alter the Gaussian drop-off at infinity.
-Another scenario is that $k_i$ is real (or infinitesimally below or above the real axis).
+In this case the pole cancels out, and the inclusion of the extra factor in $a_\pm(k)$ does not alter the Gaussian decay at infinity.
+Another possibility is that $k_i$ is real (or infinitesimally below or above the real axis).
 These observations will be useful below.